 Fatalities occur frequently, and victims’ families are unlikely to receive compensation of any kind.
 The maritime scrapyards are closely guarded, and access is denied to media and researchers.
 Because the local and national governments are heavily involved in the business, they have little chance of improving their conditions.

 2012 • 38 Min • Italy

-A documentary on the Munda people living in the south of Bangladesh, bordering the forest of the Sundarbans.
-At the edge of the Sunderbans forest in Bangladesh, inhabited by the royal Bengal tiger, it is a tribal group imported from India about 200 years ago to clearing the forest and cultivable land.
-Over the years the lands that were allocated to them in exchange for hard work ended up in the hands of the Hindu and Muslim neighbors, so the Munda survive in very precarious conditions including the threat of the tiger that sometimes assails their villages.
-Bangalees who view them as uncivilized.
-In the last twenty years the shrimp farms have taken the place of rice, severely damaging the local ecosystem.
-Since 2003, their living conditions have improved thanks to an Italian missionary, Father Luigi Paggi, who with the help of the only graduate of the tribe launched few schools, built five new villages after the cyclone Aila in 2009 and gave education to several girls saving them from early marriage, which often end with the death of the first child and the mother.
-These girls are educated and willing to fight for a better future, along with several youth of the tribe who are proudly rediscovering their culture, are a sign of hope for the Sundarban Munda and beyond.
+A documentary on the Munda people living in the south of Bangladesh, bordering the Sundarbans’ forest.
+At the edge of the Sunderbans forest in Bangladesh, inhabited by the royal Bengal tiger, a tribal group imported from India about 200 years ago to clear the forest and cultivable land.
+Over the years, the lands that were allocated to them in exchange for hard work ended up in the hands of the Hindu and Muslim neighbors, so the Munda survive in very precarious conditions, including the threat of the tiger that sometimes assails their villages.
+Bangalees view them as uncivilized.
+In the last twenty years, shrimp farms have taken rice, severely damaging the local ecosystem.
+Since 2003, their living conditions have improved thanks to an Italian missionary, Father Luigi Paggi, who, with the help of the only graduate of the tribe, launched few schools, built five new villages after the cyclone Aila in 2009, and gave education to several girls saving them from early marriage, which often end with the death of the first child and the mother.
+These girls are educated and willing to fight for a better future, along with several youths of the tribe proudly rediscovering their culture, which is a sign of hope for the Sundarban Munda and beyond.